Mayurji/MLWithPytorch/README.md

+# 30 Days Of Machine Learning Using Pytorch

 ![MLWithPyTorch](/mlwithpytorch.png)

-## 30 Days Of Machine Learning Using Pytorch

-Objective of the repository is to learn and build machine learning models using Pytorch.
+The objective of the repository is to learn and build machine learning models using Pytorch.

 **List of Algorithms Covered**